 No. AllLife cannot provide cover to people who have AIDS at the application stage.
-However, should successful initiation of antiretroviral therapy (ART) result in an improvement in CD4+ count or disease status, cover may then be provided.
+Should the successful initiation of antiretroviral therapy (ART) result in an improvement in CD4+ count or disease status, cover may then be provided.
 After policy inception, the only requirement is that the life insured remains adherent to appropriate monitoring and treatment.

 If I have a term product, what happens at the end of the term?

 The life cover provided will expire at the end of the term.
-If you still require life cover you will need to reapply, and we will be happy to assist you to do so.
+If you still require life cover you will need to re-apply.
+We will be happy to assist you to do so.

 Is AllLife registered with the Financial Services Board?

 Yes.
-AllLife is an Authorised Financial Service Provider – FSP license number FSP 4946.
+AllLife is an Authorised Financial Service Provider.
+The AllLife FSP license number is FSP 4946.

 How are claims paid out?

 If the life insured dies (or becomes permanently disabled, in the case of a life and disability policy) during the term of the policy, the claimant(s) must notify AllLife of the claim as soon as possible.
-We will assist them to complete the necessary documentation to verify the claim (as well as verifying their rights to claim on the policy) as quickly as possible so that we can complete our assessment of the claim and pay out the benefits due to them.
+We will assist them to complete the necessary documentation to verify the claim (and verify their rights to claim on the policy) as quickly as possible.

 No. We do not require you to be on a medical aid scheme.
-However, a medical aid scheme may pay for your blood tests and other medical expenses.
-Not having a medical aid may result in you having to cover the costs of all blood tests and medication yourself, or needing to access treatment through the public health sector.
+A medical aid scheme may pay for your blood tests and other medical expenses.
+Not having a medical aid may result in you having to cover the costs of all blood tests and medication yourself, or needing to access treatment through public health facilities.